Authentication

 password-reset code in.

-The lower-level primitives in framework/auth (argon2id, the typed
+The lower-level primitives live in battery/auth alongside the plugins

 Quickstart